vga-team/plugin-examples/README.md

 ## File Structure

 - `index.html` is the entry point of the project.
-- `vga-vis-host.js` is the library to be imported by `index.html`.
-After imported, a `<vga-vis-host>` HTML tag can be used and it will accept a property `config`.
+- `vga-core.js` is the library to be imported by `index.html`.
+After imported, a `<vga-core>` HTML tag can be used and it will accept a property `config`.
-- `config.json` is a sample config file that is fetched by a script from `index.html` and loaded into the `gwf-vis-host` element.
+- `config.json` is a sample config file that is fetched by a script from `index.html` and loaded into the `gwf-core` element.
 - `plugins/` is a directory that contians demo plugins.
   - `data-fetcher.plugin.js` is a sample plugin that fetch and display the data from the data provider.
   - `data-provider.plugin.js` is a sample plugin that registered as a data provider.
 When the data is queried, it mocks some waiting time and returns an array of number.